curious-attempt-bunny/mud2.net/mudiiclient/index.md

 ![](revised_login_screen.png)

-* If you want to play as a guest select "mudguest" as the system user.
+* If you want to play as a guest select "mudguest" as the System User.
 * Enter your Account ID and Password if you're playing using an account.
-* Wizzes can change the System User and enter a system password.
+* Wizzes can change the System User and enter a System Password.